 The novelty of the building system within South Africa has provided opportunities for the team to fulfill the local context principles of job creation and skills development.
 “When we began these projects there were minimal places where semi-skilled labour could be trained in lightweight steel construction.
 As a new alternative construction method, Stag African employed semi-skilled labour and trained them,” says Quintal.

 Schooling refers to the skills required as a “unique” skill-set.
 For this project, 15 unemployed matriculants were initially contracted.
 They were bussed in from the Eastern Cape and provided with food and board in Pinelands.
 “After four months of on-site training, they had a certificate of competence, a driver’s licence and R12 000 in each of their bank accounts,” says Schooling.
 When the next project went up in Umtata, Stag African undertook to re-employ successful graduates.
 The skills development programme also reaches the project management level.

 The big environmental gains made with light steel frame systems are in the dematerialisation achieved through smaller overall quantity of raw materials consumed during manufacture and construction.
 Additionally, less waste is generated during construction.

-The sustainability design responses have evolved with each building.
+The sustainability design responses have evolved with each building at Tygerberg.
 Residence 3, which is currently under construction, is targeting Excellence in Design for Greater Efficiency (Edge) certification, which assesses residential projects.
 Initially the team screened the building design to target a Multi-Unit Residential (Murt) Green Star SA certification, but after the initial review process decided to go with the Edge certification instead.
 According to sustainability consultancy Terramanzi, through the Murt screening process many of the design features associated with the rating tool became part of the design even though they did not pursue certification.
 In particular, communal facilities at the shared “Tyger Hub” and the cyclist facilities, which were in line with Stag African’s own principles, were introduced.